andr9528/SecurityInBox/Web/InternalWebsite/api/readme.txt

 mac > MAC Address of Device
 status > New Status Indicator (numeric)

+/api/checkLogin.php
+1 Parameter (GET/POST) *
+code > Input from login box
+Returns TRUE if "code" is the expected and FALSE if not.

 Responses:
 422 > Invalid Parameters
 200 > OK